 There are a number of ways to get screened for colorectal cancer, but a colonoscopy is the only one that can help prevent cancer from even starting.

 Colorectal cancer doesn’t just appear suddenly.
-It starts as a small growth on your colon called a polyp that rarely cause symptoms.
+It starts as a small growth on your colon, called a polyp, which rarely causes symptoms.
 If left alone over many years, polyps can grow into cancer.
 The only way to know it’s there is to look.

-The good news is that if a polyp is detected during a colonoscopy, it can usually be removed.
+The good news is that if your provider detects a polyp during a colonoscopy, it can usually be removed.
 Once it’s removed, it can’t hurt you anymore.
-Your risk of cancer from that polyp is pretty much zero.
+Your risk of cancer from that polyp pretty much goes down to zero.

-About one in five people in the United States older than 50 have a polyp growing in them right now.
-If they have a colonoscopy, it can usually be removed and almost eliminate their risk of getting colorectal cancer from that polyp if they follow up as recommended.
+About 1 in 5 people in the United States older than 50 have a polyp growing right now.
+If you have a colonoscopy, it can usually be removed and almost eliminate your risk of getting colorectal cancer from that polyp if you follow up as recommended.

-A lot of people are nervous about having a colonoscopy because of the prep needed to clean the colon out or worries about being uncomfortable during the exam.
+You may feel nervous about having a colonoscopy because of the prep needed to clean your colon out or worries about being uncomfortable during the exam.
 Bowel prep medications have changed a lot — there’s less to drink, and they taste better than they used to.

-During the exam, you get medications to put you in a state of twilight sedation.
+During the exam, you will either receive medications to put you in a state of twilight sedation or go completely to sleep.
 Almost all patients report that they’re comfortable, and many don’t even remember the exam.

-While it’s possible to have colorectal cancer and not know it, there are signs that can show up.
+While it’s possible to have colorectal cancer and not know it, there are signs and symptoms that can be detected.
 If you see blood in your stool, you should definitely see your doctor to get checked.

 That’s why it’s essential to get the word out about colorectal cancer prevention.